Learn About NAPIA > Frequently Asked Questions

 How much do they charge for their service?

 Your public insurance adjuster's charge is a percentage of the insurance company's settlement with you.
-By seeking to maximize your settlement, your public insurance adjuster's services can save you the cost of their fees, at the very best.
+By seeking to maximize your settlement, your public insurance adjuster's services can help save you the cost of their fee.